Cody Ponce: Milwaukee Brewers

+Minor leagues

-The Milwaukee Brewers selected Ponce in the second round, with the 55th overall selection, of the 2015 Major League Baseball (MLB) draft.
-Ponce signed with the Brewers, receiving a $1,108,000 signing bonus, the full slot value assigned to the pick.
-He reported to the Helena Brewers of the Rookie-level Pioneer League to make his professional debut.
-The Brewers then promoted Ponce to the Wisconsin Timber Rattlers of the Single-A Midwest League.
-He posted a combined 2–1 record with a 2.29 ERA over 14 games (nine starts) between both clubs.
+Ponce was selected 55th overall by the Milwaukee Brewers in the second round of the 2015 MLB draft.
+He signed with the Brewers, receiving a $1,108,000 signing bonus, the full slot value assigned to the pick.
+Shortly thereafter, Ponce made his professional debut with the Rookie-level Helena Brewers.
+The Brewers then promoted him to the Class-A Wisconsin Timber Rattlers.
+Ponce finished the 2015 season with a combined 2–1 win–loss record, a 2.29 earned run average (ERA), and 40 strikeouts in 51 innings pitched across 14 games (nine starts).

-Ponce began the 2016 season on the disabled list with the Brevard County Manatees of the High-A Florida State League, and made his first appearance for Brevard County in June.
-He pitched to a 2–8 record with a 5.25 ERA in 17 starts for Brevard County.
+Ponce began the 2016 season on the disabled list with the Advanced-A Brevard County Manatees.
+He made his first appearance for the Manatees in June.
+Ponce finished the 2016 season with a 2–8 record, a 5.25 ERA, and 69 strikeouts in 72 innings pitched across 17 starts.

-In 2017, Ponce played for both the Carolina Mudcats of the High-A Carolina League, and the Biloxi Shuckers of the Double-A Southern League, posted a combined 10–9 record with a 3.14 ERA over 25 starts.
-He spent the 2018 season with Biloxi, going 7–6 with a 4.36 ERA in 29 games (11 starts).
-In 2019, he returned to Biloxi to begin the season.
+Ponce split the 2017 season between the Advanced-A Carolina Mudcats and the Double-A Biloxi Shuckers.
+He finished the 2017 season with a combined 10–9 record, a 4.45 ERA, and 103 strikeouts in 137 2/3 innings pitched across 25 starts.

+Ponce spent the 2018 season with the Shuckers, finishing with a 7–6 record, a 4.36 ERA, and 88 strikeouts in 95 innings pitched across 29 games (11 starts).